Mitso98/Exploratory-Data-Analysis_USA_death/readme.md

 > We found a lot of inttersting results,\
 - The most intentions in our dataset are suicide, homiecide, accedents, respectively.
 - Men suicide more than women,\
-howver wome attempts are more often,\
+howvere women attempts are more often,\
 moreover they are more prone to depresion,\
 but males suicide methods are more violent, making them more likely to complete before anyone can intervent.
 - The spring is the most period that we can see number of sucide attempts increase.